claudineisbezerra/kuantic-template-app/README.md

-3. Add .env file to server folder and fill out details according to the .example.env.
+3. Add .env file to server folder and fill out details according to the .env.example.
 See [configuration details](#configuration-setup) for social auth and database setup

 4. Start the application